snub/senter_ctrl/Godeps/_workspace/src/github.com/jinzhu/gorm/README.md

 db.Create(&Animal{Age: 99, Name: ""})
 ```

-The generated query will be:
+The generated SQL will be:

 ```sql
 INSERT INTO animals("age") values('99');